EU Facts

 11. When was the EU formed?
 The first European Union was formed by six countries in 1958 although it was not called 'European Union' then.

 The six founding countries are Germany, France, Italy and the three Benelux countries (Belgium, the Netherlands and Luxembourg).
+Click on the flags to learn more about these countries.

 The Six EU Founding Members